Highly Sensitive Person Test.

 If you are genuinely interested in high sensitivity, we invite you to read the articles published on the Empowerment Coaching blog.

-The most important is the column entitled Highly Sensitive Person - what is their uniqueness?
+The most important one is the column titled Highly Sensitive Person - What is their uniqueness?

-In this comprehensive study, you will find, among others, an explanation of what a Highly Sensitive Personality is, who discovered and defined it first, you will find out what are the most important features of this unique personality type and you will receive practical tips for highly sensitive people, thanks to which their lives can change dramatically.
+In this comprehensive study, you will find, among others, an explanation of what a Highly Sensitive Personality is, who discovered and defined it first, you will learn the most important features of this unique personality type, and you will receive practical tips, thanks to which your life can change dramatically.
 This applies to both adults and children.

-In addition to the above study, you will find other entries dedicated to high sensitivity, including myths about Highly Sensitive People and special quotes and inspirations for people with this personality type.
+In addition to the above study, you will find other entries, including myths about highly sensitive people and special quotes and inspirations.

-In the case of high sensitivity, we deal with simplifications and myths.
-For example, Highly Sensitive People are often considered weak or emotionally unstable.
-Equally, Highly Sensitive People are associated with shyness, clumsiness, and introversion.
+In cases of high sensitivity, we encounter simplifications and myths.
+For example, Highly Sensitive People often are considered weak or emotionally unstable.
+Equally, they are associated with shyness, clumsiness, and introversion.

 However, this has little to do with the truth.
-It is also interesting that highly sensitive people are often unaware of their uniqueness, and only taking a High Sensitivity Test or reading one of Elaine N. Aron's books puts their self-image in order.
+It is also interesting that HSPS often are unaware of their uniqueness.
+Taking a High Sensitivity Test or reading Dr. Aron's books is a breakthrough in self-image order.
 Up to this point, they often feel misunderstood by the world and think that something is wrong with them.
+They suffer from low self-esteem and struggle with interpersonal relationships.

-They belong to the population of about 20% of people born with a special type of nervous system that uniquely processes information.
-For this reason, these people possess different sensory inputs and react differently to external stimuli.
-These qualities like everything in this world, have good and bad sides.
+In fact, they belong to the minority of people (about 20%) born with a sensitive nervous system that uniquely processes information.
+For this reason, they possess different sensory inputs and intensely react to external stimuli.
+These qualities, like everything in this world, have good and bad sides.
+For example, heightened emotional responses refer to both joy, excitement, sadness, and anxiety.

-So, it is not the question "How to stop being a Highly Sensitive Person?", but "How to be one and live in harmony with yourself?".
+So, it is not the question "How to stop being a Highly Sensitive Person (or be less sensitive)?", but "How to be one, live in harmony with yourself and thrive?"

-High Sensitivity Personality is a relatively young concept and not yet sufficiently widespread, therefore it is often considered a disorder.
+Sensitive Personality is a relatively new concept that is not yet widely recognized.
+Therefore, it is often considered a disorder.
 And it is not!
 It's just one of the shades of human personality.

-For the same reason, high sensitivity is often misdiagnosed in children as a specific spectrum of autism, e.g. Asperger's syndrome.
+For the same reason, sensory-processing sensitivity is often misdiagnosed in children as a specific spectrum of autism, e.g., Asperger's syndrome.

-So, it is worth taking the time and making every effort not to hurt the child as a result of a wrong approach or a superficial diagnosis, condemning them to the undeserved "stigma" of the disorder.
+So, it is worth taking the time and making every effort to avoid a wrong approach or a superficial diagnosis, condemning children to the undeserved "stigma" of the flaw.
 How to do it?

 You will find the answers to this question in our e-book.